apple/coremltools/docs-guides/_sources/source/typed-execution-example.md

 As expected it is hard to spot any difference!
 With an SNR of 70dB, the float 16 typed Core ML model is sufficient.
 Since the output is a new stylized image, it does not need to exactly match that of the original model, as long as it represents the style faithfully.

 While the float 16 version of the model performs well with this image, the best practice would be to check a set of validation images.
-If their SNRs are also high, you would deploy the float 16 version model, as it can execute on the ANE as well as the GPU and CPU.
+If their SNRs are also high, you would deploy the float 16 version model, as it can execute on the NE as well as the GPU and CPU.